 College English provides a forum for scholars working within any subfield of English studies to address a cross-section of the profession.
 Appropriate subject areas for submissions include the history, theory, and practice(s) of: rhetoric and composition studies, literacy, literature, linguistics, media/technology, and creative writing, as well as other related professional issues.
 As the flagship journal of the College Section of NCTE, College English represents the best emerging research and scholarship from teacher-scholars working within all institutional types and appeals to a broad, informed readership within English studies.

-Submissions should either add new knowledge or challenge received opinion through a well-defined inquiry into one of the above areas, and should demonstrate in the process an explicit awareness of prior scholarship on the subject at hand.
-Studies of single works and descriptions of particular classroom practices will be considered only if they serve to illustrate a critical or pedagogical theory or problem that can be applied to other cases/situations.
+Submissions should either add new knowledge or challenge received opinion through a well-defined inquiry into one of the above areas, should demonstrate in the process an explicit awareness of prior scholarship on the subject at hand, and should exhibit an awareness of the broad readership of the journal.
+Accordingly, studies of single works and descriptions of specific classroom practices will be considered only if they serve to illustrate a critical or pedagogical theory or strategy that can be applied broadly to other cases/situations.

-Submissions should be otherwise free of internal references to the author’s identity.
-Manuscripts judged by the editor to be appropriate for the journal are submitted to blind review by external readers.
+Submissions should be free of internal references to the author’s identity and should follow the current (8th) edition of the MLA Handbook.
+Manuscripts that conform to these standards and that are judged by the editor to be appropriate for the journal are submitted to blind review by external readers.
 Time from initial submission to notification of the submission’s status is approximately sixteen weeks.
-The editor maintains responsibility for final selection.
+The editor retains responsibility for final selection.

-Email: email@example.com (for queries and general correspondence only; all submissions must be sent to Editorial Manager--see above)
+Email: CollegeEnglishJournal@gmail.com (for queries and general correspondence only; all submissions must be sent to Editorial Manager—see above)